 For the streusel, in a separate bowl, using your fingers or a fork, combine the sugar, flour, cinnamon, butter and nuts in small bow to make a crumbly streusel.
 Set aside.

-Using an ice-cream scoop, scoop batter into muffin tins.
+Using a large ice-cream scoop, scoop batter into muffin tins.
 Sprinkle streusel topping evenly over each muffin.
 Place muffin tin on the prepared baking sheet.

 Place muffins in oven and immediately reduce the temperature to 350 F. Bake until done about 25-30 minutes.
 Muffins should spring back when pressed lightly although being so streusel covered, it is hard to test quite that way.
 Just have faith.
 Leave muffins in pan for 5 minutes before removing.